marianaosiecka/ML_project_uwr_2025/README.md

    - Addressing class imbalance with **SMOTEENN** (SMOTE for oversampling + ENN for under-sampling).

 4. **Feature Selection**:
-   - Using the chi-squared test to identify the most impactful features.
+   - Using the SelectKBest with Mutual Information as the scoring function.

 5. **Model Building and Tuning**:
-   - Training models with K-Fold cross-validation.
+   - Training models with 10-fold cross-validation.
    - Hyperparameter optimization using GridSearchCV.

 ---